Authored by European Patent Attorney Nanna Meyland Nicolaisen

 In our experience, you would be well advised to think your IP strategy through at a relatively early stage of the idea generation process.
 When preparing your IP strategy, various analyses may prove very helpful in gaining important market insights.

-We often recommend our customers to have a freedom-to-operate analysis prepared once they have moved past the initial ideas stages, or when they are able to provide a relatively detailed description of the product.
+We often recommend our customers to have a freedom-to-operate analysis (FTO analysis) prepared once they have moved past the initial ideas stages, or when they are able to provide a relatively detailed description of the product.

 If you are at an earlier stage of your development process, you may instead benefit from having a novelty search prepared or having the patent landscape mapped out.
 These are less comprehensive analyses than a freedom-to-operate analysis, but may in some cases be sufficient.